KemoPanzah/decore_Page_Old/source/base/index.rst

 decore Base | UI fastly
 =======================
 a Python library that gives you a ready-to-use user interface for your data application.
-Pass your ideas directly and fasty into the UI with decore Base.
+Pass your ideas directly and fastly into the UI with decore Base.

 .. grid:: 1 1 3 3
    :class-container: de-teaser-grid
    :gutter: 1

    .. grid-item-card:: :material-regular:`start` Get startet
-         :link: readme/getstarted
+         :link: readme/getstarted.html

          start directly on the practical example

    .. grid-item-card:: :material-regular:`science` Api documentation
-         :link: readme/api
+         :link: api

          Explore the API documentation and find out how you can use decore Base in your project.

    .. grid-item-card:: :material-regular:`fact_check` Sample application
-         :link: base
+         :link: readme/sampleapplication.html

          a sample application that you can try out directly